Như Quỳnh: 1970–1994: Early life

 Lê Lâm Quỳnh Như was born in Đông Hà, Quảng Trị Province, South Vietnam, on 9 September 1970, to father Lê Văn Chánh, as the oldest child with two younger brothers, one named Tường Khuê.
 Her mother, an employee of the Bank of Commerce before the Fall of Saigon, was going to name her Đông Hà, after her birthplace but decided to name her Lâm Quỳnh Như instead.
 She was born sickly, and nearly died.
 For most of her childhood, her family lived through economic troubles after the Fall of Saigon.
 At a very young age, she performed in Ho Chi Minh City, first regularly on the stage of her old elementary school, and later in local children's television programs.
 Như Quỳnh studied music under professor Ba Thai of the Vietnamese National Music Institute and for a time, she taught music to young children in District 1, Ho Chi Minh City.
 In 2018, she stated that her mother was also interested in music, but her grandparents forbid her from attending art school, as they wanted children to focus on general education.
 During this time, she would occasionally watch American music videos and learn of American culture, which was a rare opportunity at the time.

 Như Quỳnh's singing career formally began in 1991, where she performed in the Television Singing Contest in Ho Chi Minh City and won the special prize for her performance of "Mùa xuân trên thành phố Hồ Chí Minh".
 In April 1993, Như Quỳnh's family immigrated to the United States and settled in Philadelphia, Pennsylvania.
-Như Quỳnh received welfare and went to school, later starting work to support the family.
+Như Quỳnh went back to school in P.A, later starting work to support the family.
 In 1994, her parents met a fellow countryman with connections to Asia Entertainment, Inc.